1.1 The Human Cost of Military Operations

 During the Second World War, the U.S. government instructed recruiting offices to screen out all those who were psychologically at risk.
 As a result, 1 million men were declared unfit for service.
 Even with that tight screening, about 10% of American troops in Europe were declared “psychiatric casualties.”
 In 1944, Americans reintroduced a program that had been used shortly after the First World War for treating psychiatric casualties on site, and the psychiatric casualty rate declined to 3%.
-This treatment program, known as the Salmon Program, was deemed so successful that it was put in place right at the beginning of the Vietnam War, and it is credited for a relatively low rate of psychiatric casualties of 5% during the 1965-1967 period.
+This treatment program, known as the Salmon Program, was deemed so successful that it was put in place at the start of the Vietnam War, and it is credited for a relatively low rate of psychiatric casualties of 5% during the 1965–1967 period.

-With the success of military treatment programs during the first years of the Vietnam War, “gross stress reaction” was not detected, and it was dropped from the second edition of the DSM (DSM-II) which appeared in 1968.
+With the success of military treatment programs during the first years of the Vietnam War, “gross stress reaction” was not detected, and it was dropped from the second edition of the DSM (DSM-II), which appeared in 1968.
 Consequently, psychiatrists no longer had access to an official diagnosis.
 Nevertheless, they found themselves treating a high number of Vietnam veterans who seemed to suffer from a delayed onset of “war neurosis.”
-And these veterans were also having more trouble receiving treatment and benefits for service-related psychiatric conditions.
+These veterans were also having more trouble receiving treatment and benefits for service-related psychiatric conditions.

-Public awareness was roused in 1971 by the story of a Vietnam War hero, Dwight Johnson, who was shot while attempting to hold up a liquor store at gunpoint barely a year after receiving the Medal of Honour.
+Public awareness was roused in 1971 by the story of a Vietnam War hero, Dwight Johnson, who was shot dead while attempting to hold up a liquor store at gunpoint barely a year after receiving the Medal of Honour.
 The event prompted Dr. C. F. Shatan, who had studied psychiatry at McGill University in Montréal, to coin the term, “post-Vietnam syndrome.”
 Veterans’ groups, with the support of psychiatrists, launched research projects to gather evidence in the hope that a new version of the “gross stress reaction” diagnosis would appear in the planned third edition of the DSM (DSM-III).